 - Required Signage.
-The state and city require more than two dozen posted notices and notifications to tenants; all are available here.
+The state and city require more than two dozen posted notices and notifications to tenants; learn more about required signage.

 - Outlet Covers in Public Areas.
 Outlets in buildings with three or more residences must be covered in common areas.

 - Fire Safety.
-Self-closing doors, smoke alarms, fire safety plans, clear and unobstructed exits and stove covers are required in most cases, detailed here.
+Self-closing doors, smoke alarms, fire safety plans, clear and unobstructed exits and stove covers are required in most cases; learn more about fire safety requirements.

 - Stove Knob Covers.
 Gas stoves must have knob covers in units where children age six years or younger are present.

 Be aware that the penalties for not meeting these requirements can add up quickly.

 Keep Your Eyes Open